OOPA2018/syllabus/README.md

 ## Course Outline

 ### Week 1
+ * No lectures or labs:
- * No lectures, please familiarise yourselves with the rest of the syllabus along with the lecture material and problem sheet for week 2
+    * please familiarise yourselves with the rest of the syllabus along with the lecture material and problem sheet for week 2

 ### Week 2
 1. Lecture 1